-The 700 and 900 series are equipped with dual integrated hydrostatic pumps/transaxles that are equipped with a transmission oil expansion reservoir.
+The tractor is equipped with dual integrated hydrostatic pumps/transaxles that is equipped with a transmission oil expansion reservoir.
 Under normal operating conditions, the oil level in the expansion reservoir does not need to be checked and no additional oil is needed.
 If checking the reservoir oil level, proceed as follows: